learn-co-curriculum/ds-flex-phase-4-project-overview/README.md

 		- [Phase 4 Project - GitHub Repository URL🔗 ]("Phase 4 Project - GitHub Repository URL")
 	+ The PDF Exports of Your Notebook, Presentation, and README are uploaded here:
 		- [Phase 4 Project Assignment🔗 ]("Phase 4 Project")

+* After doing so, please complete the [End of Phase survey](https://learn.co/redirect/student-nps-survey?Discipline=Data%20Science) and slack your instructor immediately.
+	* They will then open up the next Phase for you so that you can begin to work through the next Phase's lessons while you await your review.

 * For additional instructions on submitting your project pdfs on canvas see:
 	+ [Project Submission & Review (Online)🔗 ]("Project Submission & Review (Online)")